hassieswift621/hassium-engine/README.md

 A C# game engine built on top of MonoGame, which was developed myself for my uni games engineering team project, to support the creation of 2D/2D isometric games using OOP SOLID principles.

-The engine design is influenced by an ECS (entity-component-system) game engine architecture to aid with SOLID principles, but is not an actual ECS engine.
+The design of the engine is influenced by an ECS (entity-component-system) game engine architecture to aid with SOLID principles, but is not an actual ECS engine.

 The engine is composed of five core systems: Collision, Input, Load, Render, Update.